What is a Cement Mason or Concrete Finisher?

 The states with the most job growth for Cement Mason or Concrete Finisher are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Louisiana, or Mississippi.
 These states have the worst job growth for this type of profession.

-Cement Mason or Concrete Finisher Salary
+What is the Average Salary of a Cement Mason or Concrete Finisher

 Cement Masons and Concrete Finishers make between $28,780 and $75,220 a year.